mesosphere/kudo-cassandra-operator/docs/production.md

 ### Volume Expansion

-Verify if the storage class has the option `AllowVolumeExpansion` and is set to `true`.
+Verify that the storage class has the option `AllowVolumeExpansion` set to `true`.

 ```